 LYNN (That’s right Lynn, so calling you out.
 You know I adore you.) talked me into returning in (which I know she would say, it was your choice.
-I know, I know.)
+I know, I know.
+It was.)
 I returned in 2015 until new ownership took over in mid-2017.

 While I don’t identify with the evangelical Christian movement of today, I look back at my time at WOF and know that I was there for a reason.

 The Team Behind Women of Faith

 The team behind WOF was extraordinary.
 Having to do all of the work that was done, you know God was in the mix.
 We were a small but fierce team.
 The majority of us, were women – which let me tell you, could be quite a struggle – but we did it.
 We created amazing things that changed lives.

 You may remember Mary Graham as the Emcee and President of Women of Faith.
 Mary is and was everything.
 This woman has stories that will make you laugh and the ability to put God into all stories.
 She was a wonderful mentor and sweet friend who I can’t praise enough.

 I’ve been able to see Mary Graham a few times over the last few years.
 Each time is a delight.
 Mary is obsessed with babies, and seeing that I had 4 babies while working at WOF – she has held and loved each one of them.
 She retired a while back and no longer does social media.